top of page

 Elections and the Nominating Committee

-A successful election is important for a smooth transition from year to year, and transparency and fairness are essential tenants of the PTA election process.
-Clear guidelines and communication ensure that all eligible individuals have an equal opportunity to participate, and the democratic principles of the election are upheld.
-The PTA, as a result, becomes a vibrant and effective platform for fostering communication, understanding, and collaboration between parents and educators, ultimately benefiting the entire school community.
+A successful election is important for a smooth transition from year to year, and transparency and fairness are essential tenets of the PTA election process.
+Clear guidelines and communication ensure that all eligible individuals have an equal opportunity to participate and the democratic principles of the election are upheld.
+As a result, PTA becomes a vibrant and effective platform for fostering communication, understanding, and collaboration between parents and educators, ultimately benefiting the entire school community.
 The general overview of the steps are:

 1. Review the Bylaws* and the LAPTA Toolkit Section 9: Elections and Nominating Committee.

-* The Local PTA Unit Bylaws Template was updated by LAPTA in April 2024.
-This template became effective immediately for all PTAs.
+* The Local PTA Unit Bylaws Template was updated in May 2024 and became effective immediately for all PTAs.

 1. Review the Local PTA Bylaws in two sections.
 Article VI: Officers and Their Elections details who is eligible to run for office, which positions the PTA elects, the month(s) when elections are held, the day the term begins, how long the term lasts, and how many additional terms may be served.
-Article IX: Section 3 contains the details on the Nominating Committee such as how many people are required and their eligibility, the type of meeting and its required notice, and what the committee's task.
+Article IX: Section 3 contains the details on the Nominating Committee which says:

-2. Review the LAPTA Toolkit Section 9: Elections and Nominating Committee contains the complete information, scripts, and forms.
-It is listed below.
+2. Review the LAPTA Toolkit Section 9: Elections and Nominating Committee, which contains the complete details, scripts, and forms.

 Step 2: Create the Nominating Committee

-The committee is responsible for presenting the best qualified nominees for office and interviews all potential nominees.
-After it identifies one nominee per open position, it completes the Nominating Committee Report.
+The committee is responsible for presenting the best qualified nominees for office and interviewing all potential nominees.
+After it selects one nominee per open position, it completes the Nominating Committee Report.
 The report is published to the General Membership at least 20 days before elections.
-Further nominees "from the floor" are solicited at this time.
+Further nominees "from the floor" are solicited and must be received 15 days before elections.
+If the Nominating Committee could not fill an open position, new nominations from the floor may occur at the election meeting.
 The committee disbands after presenting its report at the elections meeting.

-1) 20 days before elections: Publicize the Nominating Committee's Report.
-Include in that publication that further nominations may be made "from the floor."
-This means that a person may self-nominate or be nominated by a third person.
+1. 20 days before elections: Publicize the Nominating Committee's Report and announce that other nominations may be made.
 Such nominees must submit written notice of their intent to run to the President and Secretary at least 15 days before elections.

-2) 4 days before elections: Publish the final and complete list of nominees which includes the Nominating Committe's Report and any further nominations from the floor.
+2. 4 days before elections: Publicize the final and complete list of nominees which includes the Nominating Committe's Report and any further nominations.

 Step 4: Hold Elections